lschmelzeisen/nasty/README.rst

 `Pipenv <https://pipenv.kennethreitz.org/>`_ is used for managing the Python environment and tracking dependencies.
-After its installation you can use the ``MAKEFILE``-helpers to run the plethora of axuiliary development tools.
+After its installation you can use the ``Makefile``-helpers to run the plethora of axuiliary development tools.

 * ``make devenv`` to create a new virtual environment for Python and install all